tektutor/kubernetes-oct-2022/Day2/README.md

 storage-provisioner                1/1     Running   1 (18m ago)   19m
 </pre>

-The highlighted pods are the Control Plan Components that runs in a master node.
+The highlighted pods are the Control Plane Components that runs in a master node.